CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-MSYS.md

 pacman -S --needed base-devel mingw-w64-x86_64-toolchain
 ```

 You'll see a repository.
-The number associated with gdb depends on wich packages you already have installed.
+The number associated with gdb depends on which packages you already have installed.
 Enter the number corresponding to gdb. (if gdb is already installed, it won't appear on the list.)

 ```bash